cyclus/cyclus/README.rst

 ******************************
 Cyclus provides easy-to-install binary packages via the `conda package manager <http://conda.pydata.org/docs/>`_.
-These are grate for users but may not be suitable for developers.
+These are great for users but may not be suitable for developers.
 For detailed instructions on installing conda and Cyclus, please `see the install documentation <http://fuelcycle.org/user/install.html>`_.